GoogleCloudPlatform/nodejs-docs-samples/appengine/README.md

 Some samples may have special deployment instructions.
 Refer to the `README.md` file in the sample folder.

-Many samples in this folder can be deployed to both App Engine Node.js Standard Environment and Flexible Environment.
-Those samples come with two different App Engine configuration files: `app.flexible.yaml` for Flexible Environment, and `app.standard.yaml` for Standard Environment.
+Many samples in this folder can be deployed to both App Engine Node.js standard environment and flexible environment.
+Those samples come with two different App Engine configuration files: `app.flexible.yaml` for flexible environment, and `app.standard.yaml` for standard environment.

 Samples with one single configuration file, `app.yaml`, can only be deployed to one of the two environments.
 See the `README.md` files for these samples